kinshuk-h/LT-crawler/README.md

 ### Testing

-Defined unit and functional tests can be executed via use of `pylint`:
+Defined unit and functional tests can be executed via use of `pytest`:

   ```powershell
   pytest tests/